DRYLAND CROPPING SYSTEM INTENSIFICATION IN THE HIGH PLAINS:

 - Winter wheat and annualized grain yields

-Finally, a landscape-scale spatial analysis of crop rotations will be conducted to quantify adoption of intensified cropping systems over time and space.
+Finally, a landscape-scale spatial analysis of crop rotations was conducted to quantify adoption of intensified cropping systems over time and space.
 This will allow us to assess the current rate of adoption, and speculate about the broader implications of increased adoption of intensified cropping systems for food production, carbon sequestration, and the use of agrichemicals.